hotdoy/grav-theme-hotdoy/README.md

 The **Hotdoy** Theme is meant to be my starting point for projects using [Grav CMS](http://github.com/getgrav/grav).
 It is in active developpement and probably not suited for production unless you dont mind things changing all the times.
-You can use this theme by simply downloading it but I recommend using the [skeleton](https://github.com/hotdoy/grav-skeleton-hotdoy) instead.
+You can use this theme by simply downloading it.
 If you use the skeleton, make sure to upgrade the theme and check if the demo content still display properly (it will not).
-I'm having a hard time finding the time to update the skeleton, Sorry.
+I'm having a hard time finding the time to update the skeleton so I'm thinking about abandonning it and just focus on documentaing.

 A live demo is available at [hotdoy.ca](https://hotdoy.ca).
 It is also my live testing ground so things can get a bit weird.